 Prayer: Jesus, thank You for Your amazing gift of forgiveness.
-I praise You I can live in freedom instead of guilt and condemnation.
+I give You praise that I can live in freedom instead of guilt and condemnation.
 As I have received Your grace in my life, teach me to extend grace to those around me by offering forgiveness when they wrong me, too.
 Amen.